Alexandroupolis: Greco-Turkish War

 Following the defeat of Greece in the Greco-Turkish War (1919–1922), the Greek Army under General Theodoros Pangalos retreated from Eastern Thrace to the area of Alexandroupolis.
 Bulgaria used the opportunity of the Greek defeat to demand that Alexandroupolis either be returned to Bulgarian control or declared a neutral zone under international control.
 Both demands were rejected by the Greek leadership and found no support in the League of Nations.
 The Treaty of Lausanne (24 July 1923) affirmed the Greek sovereignty of Western Thrace.

 World War II

 During World War II the Nazis gave Alexandroupolis to their Bulgarian partners.
-Alexandroupolis was under Bulgarian occupation between May 1941 and 1944.
+Alexandroupolis was under Bulgarian administration between May 1941 and 1944.
 Before the war the city had a Jewish community of 150 members.
-The city suffered destruction of its Jewish population by Bulgarian forces.
 In March 1943 the Jews were deported to the Nazi death camps, where they were exterminated.
 Only 4 Jews survived.
 The city suffered some damage to buildings and a loss of population during the war.

 Alexandroupolis was largely spared the effects of the Greek Civil War (1946–1949).
 Forces of the communist Democratic Army of Greece in and around the town area were small and loosely organized, resulting in the absence of major battles in the area.
 The return of peace allowed for Alexandroupolis to grow from a town of 16,332 residents in 1951 to a city of 57,812 residents by 2011.